pfernie/reqwest_cookie_store/README.md

 `reqwest_cookie_store` provides implementations of `reqwest::cookie::CookieStore` for [cookie_store](https://crates.io/crates/cookie_store).

 # Example
-The following example demonstrates loading a `cookie_store::CookieStore` from disk, and using it within a `CookieStoreMutex`.
+The following example demonstrates loading a `cookie_store::CookieStore` (re-exported in this crate) from disk, and using it within a
+`CookieStoreMutex`.
 It then makes a series of requests, examining and modifying the contents of the underlying `cookie_store::CookieStore` in between.